 Grade school kids are just learning how to interact with their classmates and make friends.
 At this age, your child may need your help with

-other issues may need your help to learn how to communicate their thoughts and feelings.
+making conversation, and they may need your help to learn how to better communicate their thoughts and feelings.

-Kids who have trouble communicating may be reluctant to talk at all.
-Your job is to encourage your child to initiate or engage in conversation as much as possible.
-This will most definitely help your child begin to feel more comfortable sharing her thoughts.
+Kids who have trouble communicating may not want to talk at all.
+Your job is to encourage your child to begin or join in conversation as much as possible.
+This will most definitely help your child begin to feel more comfortable opening up.

-Chat during car rides about where you’re headed, or during meal prep about the steps involved in what you’re making.
-Talk during commercial breaks about favorite
+During car rides, chat about where you’re headed.
+During meal prep, chat about the steps involved in what you’re making.
+Talk during commercial breaks about each of your favorite

 Encourage your child to tell you how the day went—in as much detail as possible.
 Ask, “What were the best and worst parts of school?”
-This helps with recall and sequencing, two skills kids with communication issues may struggle with.
+This helps with recall and sequencing: two skills kids who struggle with communication may have trouble with.
 Recount the events of your day as well.
 Maybe say something like, “I was in the grocery store today.
 Guess what I saw in the fruit aisle?”

 As a bonus, this kind of sharing also promotes connection between you and your child.
 (Read on for more